-Investments from the program will be focused on supporting cutting-edge ideas in precision medicine and 3D anatomical printing towards proof-of-concept and commercialisation.
-Innovative technologies in these areas can play a key role in significantly transforming the national healthcare system and promote Australia's international ranking as a leader in biotechnology and medical technology.
+Investments from the program will be focused on supporting cutting-edge ideas in precision medicine and 3D anatomical printing that can play a key role in significantly transforming the national healthcare system and promote Australia's international ranking as a leader in biotechnology and medical technology.

 BioMedTech Horizons FAQ's

 Q: Are there any future rounds for the BioMedTech Horizons Program?